 Regular exercise is an important part of your new feline friend’s development.
 Kittens are naturally energetic and like to play often.
 Scheduling regular play sessions with your kitten throughout the day serves as a positive outlet for pent-up kitten vigor and helps to socialize her.
 In fact, frequent handling and petting can make kitty more responsive to you and less fearful of being handled by others.

 Grooming is an essential part of caring for your new kitten.
-Not only does it allow you to bond with kitty and keep her looking her best, pet grooming can help reduce hairballs, loose fur around the house and help you identify any lumps, bumps or bruises that may need to be checked out by a veterinarian.
+Not only does it allow you to bond with kitty and keep her looking her best, can help reduce hairballs, loose fur around the house and help you identify any lumps, bumps or bruises that may need to be checked out by a veterinarian.
 Also, grooming helps Fluffy get accustomed to being handled, which can help when it comes time to make the first visit to the veterinarian.

 Visit a Veterinarian

 Visiting a veterinarian plays a role in preventative care, helping to ensure your kitten is as healthy as she can possible be, and lays the groundwork for a healthy life for your pet.
 Click here to get a quote for your kitten.